Physicslibrary/ARKit-Stereoscope-67P/README.md

    Beside using it to view 3D models with tracking, it can also be used in a browser to view stereoscopic images from [Library of Congress](http://www.loc.gov/pictures/collection/stereo/) or [New York Public Library](https://stereo.nypl.org/).

-   For more current images, try [London Stereoscopic Company Ltd](https://www.londonstereo.com/3-D-gallery1.html).
+   For more current images, [London Stereoscopic Company Ltd](https://www.londonstereo.com/3-D-gallery1.html).

    <img src="images/owl-viewer.jpg" width="640">